-Services provided include screening assessment, educational/tutorial assistance, recreational and community awareness activities, transportation, and nutrition services.
+Services provided include screening assessment, educational/tutorial assistance, play time, recreational and community inclusion activities, transportation, computer access, and nutrition services.

 Summer Camp Program

-Our summer program’s integration of educational/tutorial assistance along with unique and exciting learning experiences will help to diminish the skill regression that often occurs over the summer months.
+Our Summer Camp Program is an integration of educational/tutorial assistance along with unique and exciting learning experiences designed to help diminish the academic skills regression that often occurs over the summer months.

-We enjoy participating in recreational and community related activities, where the children are given the opportunity to experience and see firsthand the important role that they play in our community.
+Participants enjoy lots of recreational and community inclusion related activities, where the children are given the opportunity to experience and see firsthand the important role that they play in our community.
 Children are provided supervised time and interactions with positive adult role models/mentors, who provide guidance and support in an environment where they can “be themselves” and feel respected.

-Children and families are primarily referred through our partnerships with the St. Lucie County School Board System (SLCSB) and the State of Florida, Agency for Persons with Disabilities (APD).
-The SLCSB has additional information on transportation to the program for after school services.
-To qualify for services students must provide documentation they have an Individual Educational Plan (IEP) from the SLCSB or an Individual Support Plan (ISP) from APD.
-For additional information please contact the main office at 772-468-7879.
+Children and families are primarily referred through our partnerships with the St. Lucie County School District and the State of Florida, Agency for Persons with Disabilities (APD).
+The SLC School District has additional information on transportation to the program for after school services.
+To qualify for services, students must provide documentation that they have an Individual Educational Plan (IEP) or 504 from their school or an Individual Support Plan (ISP) from APD.
+For additional information please contact the Arc’s main office at 772-468-7879.

-The Arc offers a variety of programs to meet the needs of adults 22 years or older with intellectual and developmental disabilities.
-Days of operation for our center based services are Monday through Friday, 250 days a year.
+The Arc offers a variety of programs to meet the needs of adults 18 years or older with intellectual and developmental disabilities.
+We accept Medicaid Waiver and private pay.

 Hours of Operation